 COVID-19’s impacts on (Agricultural) Trade with China

 In the short term, products entering the Chinese border need to undergo sterilisation, amid COVID 19, shipment congestion also takes place due to longer inspection time at the Customs.
 However, to ease the situation, GACC is further strengthening its reform to simplify the procedure of declaration by utilising the online declaring modalities.
 Exporters who have high credibility levels or can in advance submit their taxation security payment are allowed to declare their products and submit their certifications online.
 Once the declaration is approved, the products can enter China and the exporters need to complete the holistic declaration process offline within 14 days after the online approval is granted (GACC 2019).
 Despite the more strict inspection due to COVID 19, the overall time span for clearance has been reduced by 59.3% and 81.5% for importing and exporting clearance, in comparison to that of 2017.
 Averagely, clearance procedures for import takes 39.7 hours and that for export takes 2.3 hours (China Finance).
+China has also imposed more severe inspection on the cold chain in November 2020, out of 873,475 sampling imported goods, it was reported that13 were tested positive of COVID 19.
+Some people working along the cold chain in Qingdao, Tianjin and Shanghai were also suspected to have contracted the virus from handling imported cold chain packages.
+GACC has implemented control measure for eight overseas enterprises and six ships.
+On 9 November, the State Council Joint Prevention and Control Mechanism against Covid 19 also released a new plan to minimise the risk of virus transmission from imported cold-chain products.
+The plan states that exporting companies to China must provide disinfectant certificate of their products for entry (Produce Report, 2020).
+In addition, disinfecting certain fruit products may lead to damaged product quality and the custom inspection time has been extended due to more severe product assessment.
 In the long run, food security is likely to remain one of China’s main concerns.
 Therefore, new regulations and innovation will occur within China’s custom processes and e-commerce platforms.
+Traceability of the imported products presents rising significance for market and border entrance into China and the Chinese market, and potentially, will uphold the companies’ reputation in terms of safety and quality of their products.

 Short term impacts on trade with China: